warp-ds/tech-docs/docs/blog/posts/october.md

 ## Native Updates

 The Proof of Concept (POC) for both Android and iOS has been a success!
 We've implemented a button and a textfield component, with styling changes that adapt to the brand.
 Our next focus is on replacing old colors in the Finniverse kit (used by Finn.no) with Warp colors.
-While this work is still in progress, you can test it on the Android branch [here](https://github.schibsted.io/finn/android_finn_app/pull/6671).
-When checking out that branch, you'll receive warning messages when using the old colors, and you will be suggested to use the new Warp colors instead. iOS is coming soon!
+We are currently going through the Finn and NMP apps to ensure we replace all the old colors.